kennethcarnes/Get-ProjectCodeContent/README.md

 # Get-ProjectCodeContent PowerShell Script

 ## Description
-Captures a code project's directory structure and file contents.
-Utilizes GitHub Actions for CI/CD, PSScriptAnalyzer for linting, and Pester for unit testing.
+`Get-ProjectCodeContent` is a PowerShell script that captures a code project's directory structure and file contents, then copies it to the clipboard.

+### Overview
+- Captures full directory structure recursively
+- Optionally exclude directories
+- Extracts file content
+- Formats the directory structure and file content
+- Copies the formatted content to the clipboard
+- Optionally output the content to the console
+- Optionally output verbose logging to the console

 ## References